Lifetime Coating Systems: Major Problem When Product Life Exceeds Coating Life

 - RCM & root cause analysis 60% – 80%

 Surface preparation is the foundation for coating performance.
-LCS recommends the use of improved surface preparation standards to further clean and condition the metal substrate to reduce under-film corrosion activity.
+Lifetime Coating Systems recommend the use of improved surface preparation standards to further clean and condition the metal substrate to reduce under-film corrosion activity.
 This will reduce premature coating failure due to corrosion activity at the metal / coating interface and provide a sound foundation for recoating operations later.

 Permanent Primer Coats / Expendable Finish Coats